 Team Up to Take Costs Down

-Carpooling can be very cost effective.
-Why not send an email round the office and see if anyone in your local area fancies joining a car-sharing scheme?
+Carpooling can be very cost-effective.
+Why not send an email around the office and see if anyone in your local area fancies joining a car-sharing scheme?
 This could cut petrol costs, build new friendships, stake the stress out of driving every day, and don’t forget about the benefits to the environment.

 Make Sure You Have the Right Insurance

-If you are a young driver you may be worrying about news reports in relation to crashes occurring in the first two years after you take to the road.
+If you are a young driver you may be worried about news reports about crashes occurring in the first two years after you take to the road.
 This could be a contributing reason as to why insurance policies are so high for new, young drivers.
 It used to be that gender played a part in this, with young men’s premiums being considerably steeper in price, however, legislation was recently introduced which stipulated that there should be no gender discrimination.
-To get the best deal look for companies like AXA, who offer a range of options for young drivers.
+To get the best deal look for companies like AXA, which offer a range of options for young drivers.

 Get More Qualifications